gridsome/gridsome.org/docs/querying-data.md

 ## Multiple Queries in Page components

 If you need to make multiple GraphQL queries, here is how you do it.
-The results will be stored in a `$page` property inside the page component and you can further differentiae by specifying the query name.
+The results will be stored in a `$page` property inside the page component and you can further differentiate by specifying the query name.

 ```html
 <template>